Sustainability governance structure

 Each of our companies also has a local board member who is responsible, along with their company MD/CEO, for developing and maintaining their company’s plans to support people and protect the environment.

-Strategic materiality assessment
+Double materiality assessment